ChrisHampu/Locale/README.md

 # Locale

-Locale is a location based chat service currently hosted on http://getLocale.me/
+Locale is a location based chat service currently available at http://getLocale.me/

 getRequests: